Skip to main content

 1966 | The OCL bookmobile begins serving classrooms in county schools.
 By the end of the year, the OCL's collections total over 113,000 volumes.

-1967 | In May, the Burgessville Branch (then still called the "North Norwich Branch") opens in a new building on the corner of Main and Church streets.
+Photo of planners inspecting a blueprint.1967 | In May, the Burgessville Branch opens in a new building on the corner of Main and Church streets.
 The OCL opens a new branch in East Oxford, in a former school building the Township converted into municipal offices.
 Both construction projects were Centennial building projects.

 1968 | Because of its proximity to the Plattsville Branch, the deposit station at Bright closes.

-1969 | The Ingersoll Public Library joins the OCL system as its eighteenth branch.
+1969 | The Ingersoll Public Library joins the OCL as its eighteenth branch.
 The Drumbo Branch reopens at 16 Oxford St. West.
 Tillsonburg's library remains an independent but "associate" library.
 Woodstock remains the only municipality in Oxford served exclusively by its own library.

 1971 | The Ingersoll Branch's supervisor, Betty Crawford, retires.
 She had been involved in the county library's operations since the days of the Library Associaiton.
 An Ingersoll native, Crawford had graduated from the University of Toronto before returning home to teach.
 Her transition into librarianship reflected two of her great passions: lifelong learning and art.
 As Ingersoll’s Chief Librarian, Crawford established the Art Club, one of the library’s most popular programs.
 She spent many vacations completing art classes in the United States and Europe, honing her talents as a watercolourist and printmaker.
 She contributed to exhibits, won awards, and in 1951 was elected to the prestigious Society of Canadian Painters, Etchers and Engravers.
 She met all members of the Group of Seven and even studied with Fred Varley at the Doon School in 1954.
-Upon retirement, Crawford helps establish the Ingersoll Creative Arts Centre in Ingersoll.
+Upon her retirement, Crawford helps establish the Ingersoll Creative Arts Centre in Ingersoll.

-1972 | The Harrington Branch relocates to the village's new community centre, a renovated former school building where Canadian author Ralph Connor is said to have been a student.
+1972 | The Harrington Branch relocates to the village's new community centre, a former school building where Canadian author Ralph Connor is said to have been a student.

-By the end of the year, the OCL's county-wide collections total just under 165,000 books.
+By the end of the year, the OCL's collections total just under 165,000 books.
 Louise Krompart completes and publishes Oxford County Libraries: A Brief History, placing a printed copy at every branch of the system.

 1973 | The bookmobile is heavily damaged in an accident on highway 401 and cannot be repaired.
-In November, the Thamesford Branch opens a newly constructed extension to their main building, originally constructed in 1934.

 After 24 years as Oxford's first County Librarian (16 years with the former Oxford County Library Cooperative, plus 8 more with the Oxford County Library), Louise Krompart retires.

 1974 | Formerly the OCL's collections librarian, Mary Jane Webb begins her tenure as the OCL's administrator.
 (Unlike Krompart, however, Webb will be known as the OCL's "Chief Librarian" instead of the "County Librarian".)
-Chris Crocker remains an assistant librarian.
-In September, a new bookmobile launches -- the third motorized bookmobile to serve the county since 1953.
+Christine Crocker remains an assistant librarian.
+In September, a new bookmobile launches: the third motorized bookmobile to serve the county since 1953.

 Throughout the year, a bill to restructure Oxford County into fewer and larger municipalities ("amalgamation") becomes the focus of local news.
 Once passed, the bill will become law on January 1, 1975.

-1975 | Although Oxford's restructuring included no changes to its county library system, a motion is made to combine the OCL, Tillsonburg, and Woodstock library boards into a single system.
+Image of librarian Mary Jane Webb, c.
+1979.1975 | Although Oxford's restructuring included no changes to its library system, a motion is made to combine the OCL, Tillsonburg, and Woodstock library boards into a single system.
 The motion does not succeed, and Tillsonburg and Woodstock remain separate from the OCL system.

-In April, the OCL opens a new branch in Foldens.
 The OCL's internal newsletter, Hush, debuts, strengthening communications among staff across the county.

-1978 | HQ installs a new teleprinter machine, making “communications amongst all libraries of the system more precise and workable, especially in the interlibrary loan and reference division[s]” (according to the OCL’s 1978 Annual Report).
+1978 | HQ installs a new teleprinter machine, making “communications amongst all libraries of the system more precise and workable, especially in the interlibrary loan and reference division[s]” (as stated in the OCL’s 1978 Annual Report).
 This is the earliest instance on record of the OCL embracing modern library automation.

 After working in county library services for 27 years, assistant librarian Christine Crocker retires.

-1979 | According to a memorandum, the OCL's staff at HQ includes five people: 2 librarians, 1 library technician, 1 secretary, and 1 clerk-typist.
-It adds: "A Xerox copier is of great value."
+1979 | According to a memorandum, the OCL's staff at HQ includes 2 librarians, 1 library technician, 1 secretary, and 1 clerk-typist.
+The memo adds: "A Xerox copier is of great value."

-1981 | The OCL allows the Oxford Historical Society and the Oxford County chapter of the Ontario Genealogical Society space in their HQ building's basement for local history and genealogy collections.
-The library's 1981 annual report mentions that bookmbolile service is still active, visiting schools across the county.
+1981 | The OCL allows the Oxford Historical Society and the Oxford County chapter of the Ontario Genealogical Society to maintain local history and genealogy collections in the HQ building's basement.
+The library's 1981 annual report mentions that bookmobile service is still active, visiting schools across the county.

-1985 | Now comprising a HQ plus 19 public service branches, the OCL, a member of the Ontario Library Consortium, agrees to participate in a three-year project that converts old catalogue records into computer data.
-By fall 1986, the OCL is barcoding its materials and creating an electronic database of collections. ("Automation is coming to the Oxford County Library," notes Mary Jane Webb in her annual report. "[It's s]uch an interesting development in the library profession."
+1986 | By fall, the OCL is barcoding its materials and creating an electronic database of collections. ("Automation is coming to the Oxford County Library," notes Mary Jane Webb in her annual report. "[It's s]uch an interesting development in the library profession.")

 1988 | After 23 years at Oxford County Library, Chief Librarian Mary Jane Gamble (formerly Webb) retires effective September 1.
 Sam Coghlan becomes the OCL's new Chief Librarian.

 1989 | The OCL receives a grant from the Ontario Ministry of Culture and Communications to hire a writer-in-residence, poet Christopher Dewdney.
-Dewdney's appointment is part of the broader Writers-in-Libraries Program, established in 1986.
+Dewdney's appointment is part of the province's Writers-in-Libraries Program, established in 1986.

-1992 | To address new strategic planning standards, and with substantial input from the Oxford County Library, the Southern Ontario Library Service (SOLS) publishes Focus on the Future, a community needs-based assessment manual for county and other rural libraries to use when planning their services and programs.
+1992 | To address new strategic planning standards, and with substantial input from the Oxford County Library, the Southern Ontario Library Service (SOLS) publishes Focus on the Future, a community needs-based assessment manual for county and other rural libraries to consult when planning services and programs.

-1996 | After more than 85 years as a library, Ingersoll’s historic Carnegie building at 1 Charles Street East closes.
-The Ingersoll Branch relocates to a new facility at 130 Oxford Street, shared with the town of Ingersoll, which opens to the public in October.
+1996 | After more than 85 years as a library, Ingersoll’s historic Carnegie building on Charles Street East closes.
+In October, the Ingersoll Branch reopens in the newly constructed Ingersoll Town Centre building at 130 Oxford Street.

-1997 | In February, the Oxford County Library's HQ (once called the "Centennial Library") at 93 Graham Street in Woodstock closes permanently and eventually moves to the basement of the Ingersoll Town Centre.
-(Today, this building houses Southwest Public Health.)
+1997 | In February, the Oxford County Library's HQ building in Woodstock closes permanently and the OCL moves its administrative offices to the basement of the Ingersoll Town Centre.
+(Today, the former HQ building in Woodstock houses Southwest Public Health.)

-1998 | With support from Human Resources Development Canada, the OCL launches a project called “Information Access Oxford” (IAO), which creates an information technology division to support the library and several other service units within Oxford County.
-The IAO helps create the County of Oxford Integrated Network (COIN), a project supported by Ontario’s Telecommunications Access Partnerships program that provides high-speed internet access to all 17 OCL branches.
-As County Warden Mark Harrison remarked at the time: “Oxford County is becoming the partnerships capital of Canada!”
+1998 | With support from Human Resources Development Canada, the OCL launches a project called “Information Access Oxford” (IAO), which creates an information technology division to support the library and several other units within Oxford County.
+The IAO helps create the County of Oxford Integrated Network (COIN), a project supported by Ontario’s Telecommunications Access Partnerships program and which provides high-speed internet access to all 17 OCL branches.
+As County Warden Mark Harrison remarks at the time: “Oxford County is becoming the partnerships capital of Canada!”

 1999 | The OCL receives a Minister’s Award for Innovation from the provincial Ministry of Citizenship, Culture and Recreation for its “Information Access Oxford” (IAO) project.